 The Secretary of State's Electronic Absentee System (EAS) for Montana's Absent Military and Overseas Citizen Voters is available 45 days before each statewide election.

-Register and vote using this system by clicking on the "MT EAS" logo below, beginning 45 days before the next scheduled statewide election, and through election day.
+Register and vote using this system by clicking on the "MT EAS" logo, beginning 45 days before the next scheduled statewide election, and through election day.

 Note: the Electronic Absentee System is for voters covered under the Uniformed and Overseas Citizen Absentee Voting Act (UOCAVA) only.
 A user must affirm their eligibility under this Federal Law before using the system, under penalty of perjury.